Baby swap in Singapore: The aftermath

 The baby swap that happened last November has raised concern about the baby discharge process.
 Find out how the management at KK Women's and Children's Hospital has done to ensure such a thing does not happen again.

-The baby swapping saga has raised questions as to the safety measures in place in hospitals during the baby discharge procedure.
+The baby swap in Singapore saga has raised questions as to the safety measures in place in hospitals during the baby discharge procedure.

 In the aftermath of the hoo-ha and public outcry and their own internal investigations, the KK Women’s and Children’s Hospital (KKH) has pinpointed the reasons that led to this unfortunate and embarrassing incident.

 According to reports in Asiaone, it would seem that human negligence and complacency were the key reasons for this lapse and KKH have gone on to discipline all staff directly involved in the situation.

 According to KKH at a media conference, the incident was triggered by a series of human errors, including placing the two babies in the wrong cots as well as giving them the wrong identification tags and subsequently not checking the babies’ ankle identification tags during the discharge process.

 The errors occurred because the personnel had not adhered to protocol and had displayed an attitude of complacency.

 According to Professor Kenneth Kwek, KKH’s chief executive, after he spoke to the affected staff he got the sense that they had felt that as there were many layers of checks and thus did not think that anything would go wrong.
 So, they felt that it was not so essential to do checks on their end.